What Compensation Can I Get from a Dog Bite Injury?Last updated on: February 2, 2021

 Knowledge of the Dog’s Violent Tendencies

-In some states, liability for a dog bite attack may not be imposed, or the damages available to the victim may be reduced if the at-fault party can establish that the victim knew or should have known of the dog’s violent nature before the attack occurred.
+In some states, liability for a dog bite attack may be limited if the at-fault party can establish that the victim knew or should have known of the dog’s violent nature before the attack occurred.
 For example, if the victim ignored a “Beware of Dog” sign or a “Do Not Pet” sign, a court may find the victim partially at-fault and reduce the amount of damages accordingly.

 Trespassing is also a common defense to dog bite claims.
 This is a valid defense because property owners do not have a duty to make their premises safe for individuals who are on the property without permission.
 Thus, many states will not impose liability on a dog bite owner in cases where the dog attacks a trespasser.